-5 Things to Never Do When You First Adopt Your Dog (And What to Do Instead)
+5 Things To Never Do When You First Adopt Your Dog: A Certified Dog Trainer Weighs In

 So you've adopted the adult dog or puppy of your dreams!
 Congratulations!
 Now what?
 Bringing a new dog home is an exciting time and it can be tempting to try to do everything at once with your new dog.
 Especially if your new canine family member came from less-than-ideal circumstances, you might feel a lot of pressure to try to show your new pet how amazing their new life is going to be.